cvelas31/public_transportation_streaming/src/README.md

 ## Throubleshooting
+- Can not poll data from the broker from an external IP
+  - Change the docker External IP to the Public IP.
+Ex: `ec2.dsdsdsds.aws.com:9092`
 - https://rmoff.net/2018/08/02/kafka-listeners-explained/
 - Make sure you are using the proper HOST URL
   - In the `connector.py` change the Host URL according to the proper host.